 This is wedding photography 101.

-How much should I spend on a photographer?
+How much should I spend on a wedding photographer?

 Wedding photography and videography combined will typically eat up around 10-12% of your overall wedding budget.
 Keep in mind, the cost of a photographer will change based on their skill level and experience.
 If you’re hiring the best of the best, don’t be shocked if they ask for around $10K for your wedding.
 However, not all photographers come with such a costly bill, some perfectly amazing photogs can be hired for around the $2000 mark, just remember to do your research.